Discover why Wyoming is a common choice for entrepreneurs seeking strong charging-order protection, public-record privacy, and no Wyoming income tax.

 Schedule a call to discuss:

 Complete the form below to begin your Wyoming LLC formation.
-We'll review your information and follow up within 1 business day with next steps and payment instructions.
+I will review your information and follow up within 1 business day with next steps and payment instructions.

 After submitting this form: (1) I'll verify LLC name availability within 1 business day.
 (2) You'll receive a detailed quote and payment link.
 (3) Once payment is received, I begin formation immediately.
 (4) You'll receive all formation documents via email upon state approval.
 Questions?
 Email owner@terms.law to discuss your specific needs.

 Have questions about Wyoming LLC formation?
 Want to discuss your specific situation before committing?
-Reach out via email, phone, or schedule a consultation.
+Send the facts by email and I will respond in writing with options and a fixed-fee proposal.

 No. You can form a Wyoming LLC entirely remotely.
 You don't need to visit Wyoming, have a physical office there, or even set foot in the state.
-You just need a registered agent with a Wyoming address (which we provide).
+You just need a registered agent with a Wyoming address (which I can coordinate).

 Yes.
 Wyoming allows foreign nationals to form and own LLCs.
 You don't need U.S. citizenship or residency.
 However, you will need: